Get Smart (film): Cast

+Production

+Warner Bros.
+Pictures and Village Roadshow Pictures owned the rights to the television series of the same name, with Peter Segal attached as a director, after directing three of Adam Sandler's films.
+Prior to Segal's involvement, the project was in development for years with Jim Carrey, Martin Lawrence, and Will Ferrell attached at one point or another.
+According to Segal, he stated in an interview with AMC that he loved the show as a kid.
+Steve Carell was cast as the main character, Maxwell Smart and Anne Hathaway was cast as Agent 99.

 Soundtrack

 This film's score was composed by former Yes guitarist Trevor Rabin, who had previously scored films such as Armageddon, Enemy of the State and Deep Blue Sea.
+Varèse Sarabande released a soundtrack album of the score.

 Track listing

 Marketing

 In addition to traditional television advertisement and movie trailers, Warner Bros. commissioned Pepsi to produce a flavor of Sierra Mist soft drink dubbed "Undercover Orange" to help promote the film.
 In Latin America, Get Smart was shown in a Spanish language dubbed version, produced in Mexico.
 The theatrical posters had a sticker that highlighted the return of Jorge "El Tata" Arvizu, a highly regarded Mexican actor who was returning to the character after a 13-year hiatus, having dubbed Don Adams in the 1960s TV series and again in the short-lived 1990s Get Smart TV series starring Andy Dick.

 Reception

 Critical response

-On Rotten Tomatoes, the film has a 51% rating based on 223 reviews with an average rating of 5.60/10.
+On Rotten Tomatoes, Get Smart has a 51% rating based on 223 reviews with an average rating of 5.60/10.
 The site's critical consensus reads "Get Smart rides Steve Carell's considerable charm for a few laughs, but ultimately proves to be a rather ordinary action comedy".
-Metacritic gave the film a score of 54 out of 100, based on 34 critics, indicating "mixed or average reviews".
+Metacritic gave the film a score of 54 out of 100, based on 34 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 The film received positive reviews from Roger Ebert and Lisa Schwarzbaum from Entertainment Weekly.
 Richard Roeper of the Chicago Sun-Times also gave the film a thumbs up, saying that it was "one of the more pleasant surprises of the year".
 Critic James Berardinelli also gave it a positive review.

 Negative responses came from Glenn Whipp of the Los Angeles Daily News calling it "staggeringly bad" and Mick LaSalle of the San Francisco Chronicle stating that "It couldn't buy a laugh in a nitrous oxide factory with a fistful of clown noses."
 Kenneth Turan of the Los Angeles Times said "it neglects the laughs and amps up the action, resulting in a not very funny comedy joined at the hip to a not very exciting spy movie."

 It also received negative reviews from Richard Schickel from Time and David Ansen from Newsweek, with the latter stating, "it's not Maxwell who's clueless, but the filmmakers ...
 Director (Pete) Segal ... is a comedy specialist lacking any apparent sense of humor."